samuelgfeller/slim-example-project/docs/naming-convention.md

 ### HTML elements
 * IDs and class names words MUST be separated by a hyphen: `class-name`
-* Form `name` attributes words MUST be separated by an underscore and MUST be similar to the database column name: `name="input_name"`.
+* Form `name` attributes words MUST be separated by an underscore and MUST be the same as the database column name: `name="input_name"`.
 The reason is that `Data` classes are populated via constructor from the parsed request body.